What to do in Banff, a month by month calendar.

 Check out the list below to find an amazing Banff event or activity that meshes with your travel plans.

 Talented ice carvers from around the world gathered in stunning Lake Louise to showcase their skills – making stunningly precise sculptures that are as beautiful as they are ephemeral.
 Some of the masterpieces are made from blocks of ice weighing over 300 pounds each and are carved with picks, chisels and even chainsaws.
 Please note that tickets are required to access the lakeshore during peak periods of the festival.

-Even if you don’t make it for IceMagic, there’s an array of amazing things to see and do in Lake Louise in January.
+Even if you don’t make it for IceMagic Festival, there’s an array of amazing things to see and do in Lake Louise in January.
 Take a tour to learn a little about the area’s history before you spend the day shopping or warming up with a Lobby Lounger hot chocolate in the timeless Fairmont Chateau Lake Louise.

 Family Day Weekend – mid February